What is the new service?

 - Increased fortnightly collection capacity from 720L to at least 860L

-- More than half of the bin weight of Wagga's general waste bins are currently made up of food organics which currently goes to landfill at significant cost to ratepayers ($160-$190 a tonne, when Council only charges $87-$123 per tonne), under the new service this could now be diverted from landfill and composted instead
+- More than half of the bin weight of Wagga's general waste bins are currently made up of food organics which currently goes to landfill, under the new service this will now be diverted from landfill and composted instead

 - Reducing the frequency of constructing expensive, multi-million dollar waste cells

-- Safe guarding against the potential introduction of a Regional Waste Levy (which would have cost Council $6.5M in 2015/16) and reducing the impact of the potential reintroduction of a carbon price
+- Mitigating against potential cost increases associated with sending waste to landfill including the introduction of a Regional Waste Levy and reducing the impact of the potential reintroduction of a carbon price

 - Adhering to Council's commitment to economic and environmental sustainability